frappe/frappe/README.md

 ## License

-wnframework is freely available to use under the MIT License
+frappe is freely available to use under the MIT License